About the Journal

 Correction, Retraction, and Removal of Articles

 Correction.
-Despite the best of efforts, errors occur and their timely and effective remedy are considered the mark of responsible authors and editors.
+Despite the best of efforts, errors occur, and their timely and effective remedy is considered the mark of responsible authors and editors.
 JFMCA will publish a correction if the scholarly record is seriously affected (e.g., if accuracy/intended meaning, scientific reproducibility, author reputation, or journal reputation is judged to be compromised).
 Corrections that do not affect the contribution in a material way or significantly alter the reader's understanding of the contribution, such as misspellings or grammatical errors, will not be published.
 When a correction is published, it will link to and from the work.
 The correction will be added to the original work so that readers will receive the original work and the correction.
 All corrections will be as concise as possible.

 Data-Sharing Policy

 Authors of research papers submitted for publication in JFMCA are encouraged to make the data underlying their articles available online whenever possible.
 For the purposes of this policy, the term "data" is understood broadly and refers to both quantitative and qualitative research outputs, spanning observations and analysis of social settings (producing numbers, texts, images, multimedia or other content) to numbers attained through instrumental and other raw data gathering efforts, quantitative analysis, text mining, or citation analysis, as well as protocols, methods, and code used to generate any specific finding reported in the paper.
-The JFMCA editorial board prefers that the data be submitted as supplemental files accompanying the article, or be archived in a secure repository that provides a persistent identifier, assures long-term access, and provides sufficient documentation and metadata to support re-use by other investigators.
+The JFMCA editorial board prefers that the data be submitted as supplemental files accompanying the article or be archived in a secure repository that provides a persistent identifier, assures long-term access, and provides sufficient documentation and metadata to support re-use by other investigators.

 Copyright Notice